RobertRingel/LearningTasks4Programming/Java/04_CollectionOfObjects/LibraryAccount.md

 Given is the following Java class LibraryAccount.
 The related [class Book](../02_ExtensionInterface/Book.java) is available in this task repository.
 Read and run the code to obtain an understanding.

-Complete or change the implementation of this class in the following to meet the following requirements:
+Complete or change the implementation of this class to meet the following requirements:

 - the printBookList-method shall print every book that is currently stored in the user's checked-out book list.